nauqh/Resonance/readme.md

 ### Authentication

 We need an URI to perform any function with the API referring to an object in Spotify.
-The URI of any Spotify object is contained in its shareable link.</br>
+The URI of any Spotify object is contained in its shareable link

 ```python
 playlist_link = "https://open.spotify.com/playlist/37i9dQZEVXbNG2KDcFcKOF?si=1333723a6eff4b7f"